040code/040code.github.io/content/posts/2019-09-02-branch-deployments-aws-amplify/index.md

   <i class="fab fa-github" style="font-size: 200%">&nbsp;</i>Source code for this post</a></p>

 ## Introduction
-Lat year Amazon released Amplify Console, a feature to easily deploy any branch for you web application to the cloud.
-Connected Git systems are, GitHub, GItLab, BitBucked and CodeCommit.
-Which limit the usage if you code resides in a self hosted Git.
+Last year Amazon released Amplify Console, a feature to easily deploy any branch for your web application to the cloud.
+Connected Git systems are, GitHub, GitLab, BitBucket and CodeCommit.
+Which limitted the usage if you code resides in a self hosted Git.
 Later Amazon added a manual deploy option to deploy based on a zip file.
 The zip archive can be uploaded via the web interface, an HTTP link or via an S3 bucket.
 Would be handy if we can automate this process to utilize this AWS feature in a self hosted Git server.

 ![manual](./manual.png)